danielsineus/academic/content/publication/lowes/index.en.md

 manages to keep debt expenses relatively low compared to the previous years.
 Lowes generated enough earnings before interest and taxes to cover its total debt.
 Its EBIT is 13.66 times the total debts it needs to pay.
 The Cash from operations is superior to the total debt.
-It means the company can easily pay its debts without selling its fixed assets (Exhibit 2).
+It means the company can easily pay its debts without selling its fixed assets.
 ![figure6](figure6.jpg)
 Lowe’s sent a good signal by managing the keep the selling, general and administrative expenses (SG&A) category lower.
 Such expense, second to sales of cost the biggest expenses, used to